systematic-magic/pmc-docs/docs/source/getting_started.rst

 The scope of checks varies greatly between these two groups.
 And therefore, it is important to know which group you are dealing with when you are reviewing the article.

-Below we will show you how to know to which group the article in questions belongs:
+Below we will show you how to know the group article belongs to:

 1. Get to the article page.